HamAndEggs/MiniTasker/README.md

 # MiniTasker
-A simple Framebuffer time and schedule display for raspberry pi. ss
+A simple GLES 2.0 time and schedule display for raspberry pi lite.
+No desktop needed, runs in keosk mode.

+To build run the makeit.sh scripte which uses cmake

+For RaspberryPi OS lite.
+...
+makeit.sh DRM
+...

+For Linux desktop and wayland.
+...
+makeit.sh GTK4
+...

+For Linux desktop and X11.
+...
+makeit.sh X11
+...